neonevm/neon-spl-governance/README.md

 When withdrawing tokens, it is checked that the moment for their release has come, as well as the absence of active proposals and votes from the recipient of a vesting.

+## The Maintenance program

+The maintenance program is intended to control the update process of other programs.
+The main idea is to allow special groups of engineers to switch between preapproved code images of the program.
+The program owner is able to update the program to any code, and also choose and approve allowed code images and groups of engineers.

+Then these engineers can switch to one of these images in case of emergency without involving the owner of the program.
+The maintenance program creates a special `MaintenanceRecord` as PDA account for each program under control.
+The program owner should set the program upgrade authority to this account to use the maintenance program functionality.
+At any time he can get authority back using special instruction.